awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

 # Setting up Maintenance Windows<a name="sysman-maintenance-permissions"></a>

-Before users in your account can create and schedule maintenance window tasks using Maintenance Windows, a capability of AWS Systems Manager, they must be granted the necessary permissions\.
+Before users in your AWS account can create and schedule maintenance window tasks using Maintenance Windows, a capability of AWS Systems Manager, they must be granted the necessary permissions\.
 To grant these permissions to users, an administrator must perform these two tasks:

 **Task 1: Configure instance permissions**
 Provide the Maintenance Windows service with the AWS Identity and Access Management \(IAM\) permissions needed to run maintenance window tasks on your instances by doing one of the following: